WHAT CAUSES IT?

 - Using condoms consistently will reduce the risk by about 50%.

 - If the partner with herpes takes suppressive antiviral therapy, this will reduce the risk by 50%.

 - Avoidance of skin trauma will reduce the risk of viral shedding in the partner with herpes and the risk of the other partner acquiring herpes.
 Silicone-based lubricants are recommended.

 Some people ask for a blood test to check their prior HSV exposure.
 We advise that the results may not be accurate enough to assess their risk and that they should, whatever the test result, practice the simple preventative measures mentioned above.

 WHAT ABOUT PREGNANCY?

 Neonatal herpes (herpes affecting the newborn) is an uncommon but serious infection.

 A woman with recurrent genital herpes has a very low risk of transmission to her newborn.
-A caesarian delivery would be considered only if visible HSV ulcers are present at the time of her delivery.
-Some pregnant women with recurrent herpes choose to take suppressive antiviral therapy during the final few weeks of pregnancy, to prevent recurrences and therefore avoid a caesarian delivery.
+A caesarean delivery would be considered only if visible HSV ulcers are present at the time of her delivery.
+Pregnant women with recurrent herpes may choose to take suppressive antiviral therapy during the final few weeks of pregnancy, to prevent recurrences and therefore avoid a caesarean delivery.
 This has been shown to be both safe and effective.